akmanu/band_generator/README.md

 ![cd][cd]

 Pictured above is the development and deployment pipeline.
 It consists of the following elements:
+- **Ansible** on a control machine for configuration management
+- **Git** for version control
+- **Jenkins** on a dedicated VM to handle automated code integration and deployment
+- **Docker** to build and run applications within lightweight container environments

 ### Ansible
 Ansible is a configuration automation tool used to easily install and configure all the tools and dependencies on each machine in the system.
 It runs on the concept of idempotency, meaning that running it will cause each system to revert back to its original state should an issue arise.
 It is run from a single control machine outside of the deployment pipeline.
+The automation is

 ### Jenkins
 ![jenkins][jenkins]

+Jenkins is work automation service that provides continuous code integration as well as automating application deployment.
+When code is committed and pushed to the master branch of this repository,

 ### Docker
 Docker is a collection of 'platform as service' tools that are used to containerise applications in lightweight OS environments.
 These containers can be saved as images and stored in registries.
 This allows each iteration of the application run on any system because all its dependencies are contained within the Docker container.